Heap vs Mixpanel: A Deeper Dive

 All events defined in Heap are applied retroactively.
 If you've only defined a "Like Article" event today, but have had Heap installed for the past five months, then you'll view the past five months of data on this interaction instantly.
 This allows you the flexibility to define events and run queries whenever they're needed, rather than accounting for every possibility from the outset.
-Mixpanel's events only begin tracking data once you've written tracking code and deployed it live.
+Mixpanel's track events only begin tracking data once you've written tracking code and deployed it live.
 Furthermore, Heap's ETL process to Redshift is completely retroactive - you can always export a complete data set.
 Mixpanel's autotracked events does not work with JQL or their export API, meaning you can not do any additional analysis with autotracked data.

 When Should I Use Mixpanel?

 When Should I Use Heap?

-Heap is well-suited for any product manager, marketer, engineer, or data analyst that wants to better understand their users without spending engineering time on implementation.
+Heap is well-suited for any marketer, product manager, engineer, or data analyst that wants to better understand their users without spending engineering time on implementation.
 The automatic event tracking in Heap eliminates engineering work, plays well with constantly changing apps, and enables retroactive analysis.
 Additionally, Heap excels with an ecosystem of integrations with best-in-class third-party tools.
-The Event Visualizer makes analytics more accessible to anyone in a business than Mixpanel's approach.
+The Event Visualizer makes analytics accessible to anyone in a business.